 After that, it’s off to Vegas for a weekend!

 Then throughout the summer, I’ll be visiting the Caribbean to explore the islands, get a great tan, try to figure out how to sail between the islands (if anyone has done this, please let me know), and prove that even these islands can be cheap to visit!
-The Caribbean is a region of the world I haven’t seen much of and I’m excited to finally explore it.
+The Caribbean is a region of the world I haven’t seen much of, and I’m excited to finally explore it.

 After that, I’m going to Ireland for two weeks.
-I’ve never been around the Emerald Isle so this is another highly anticipated trip.
+I’ve never been around the Emerald Isle, so this is another highly anticipated trip.

 But as I sit and write this from my apartment in New York, I can tell you I‘m excited about getting back to basics and what is most important to me: copious amount of travel.

-Now, in just a few weeks, I’ll be slinging my backpack over my shoulder once more, crossing an ocean, staying up late in hostels, and exploring parts unknown.
+In just a few weeks, I’ll be slinging my backpack over my shoulder once more, crossing an ocean, staying up late in hostels, and exploring parts unknown.